Is Your Property Portfolio Structured Correctly?

-We’re different from most firms in the sector; in that we combine tax, legal, mentoring, and financial advice, to provide you with joined up proactive thinking for which we almost always charge a fixed fee.
+We’re different from most firms in the sector; in that we combine tax consultancy, accounting, personal estate & business succession planning, business planning & mentoring, and, at arm’s length, independent financial advice, to provide you with joined up proactive thinking for which we almost always charge a fixed fee.
 Most importantly, we don’t assume that a potential client has sufficient knowledge to be aware of all of the issues or possibilities, so we’re educators and mentors as much as advisers.

 Latest Tax Planning Advice

 Paul and Eddie are joined by special guest and founder of Less Tax for Landlords, Tony Gimple, in the latest episode of their property talk show.
 They discuss all things tax related and hone in on how a landlord can build a profitable property business.
 Leaving no...read more

 Whilst Philip Hammond’s performance was the most entertaining of any in recent times (unless you were on Labour’s frontbench that is), the Spring Budget was about as thin as it gets.
 Nothing much to write home about at all, with even the much decried rise in NIC for...read more

 Listen to Tony Gimple of Less Tax 4 Landlords and Richard Brown of the Property Voice talk about raising or saving money through Tax-efficient Business Structures: http://lt4l.co.uk/PropertyVoiceS3E15 ...read more

 What was meant to be the last ever Autumn Statement turned out to be the proverbial damp squib, at least as far as landlords are concerned.
 The much-hyped wish that Section 24 be repealed didn’t happen and, apart from an almost throw away comment on an incorporation...read more